 In 2007 Nigel relocated the fitness business down to a new base in the beautiful Cuckmere Valley of East Sussex; and so, from 2007 we started developing our walking groups that are now under way in East Sussex area.
-We have 20 walks per year promoted through the publication EXPLORING EAST SUSSEX as then published by East Sussex County Council : and we also run our NORDIC FITNESS class outdoors through the summer months in the local area along the South Downs.
+We originally had about 20 walks per year promoted through the publication EXPLORING EAST SUSSEX as then published by East Sussex County Council.

 As noted in the last section, the age range amongst our walking groups varies hugely.
 Equally, the speed of walking and the membership of particular groups does not necessarily reflect great variations by age or sex!
 Individual abilities and limitations are catered for insofar as we possibly can.